pauline-banye/agricultural-data-pipeline/README.md

 <p align="justify">
 This project focuses on validating agricultural data by building a data pipeline for ingesting, cleaning, and validating agricultural data.
 The goal is to enhance the efficiency and accuracy of data validation processes in agricultural datasets.
 By building a modular pipeline, we can ensure the code is reusable, maintainable, and easier to debug.

 There are two notebooks in this project.
-The `Integrated_project_P3_Validating_our_data_student.ipynb` containing the step-by-step method and thought process involving building the pipeline, tests and analysis, and the `Validating_our_data.ipynb` which contains only the completed pipeline, tests, and analysis.
+The `Integrated_project_P3_Validating_our_data_student.ipynb` consisting of the step-by-step method and thought process involving building the pipeline, tests and analysis, and the `Validating_our_data.ipynb` which contains only the completed pipeline, tests, and analysis.
 </p>

 #